 Although the expansion of digital wallets is driving inclusion, there are still many education challenges ahead.
 We know that there is no true inclusion without education, not only because it facilitates the actual use of financial products, but also because it empowers individuals to make informed decisions about their own finances or businesses and, and more broadly, to exercise their rights and responsibilities as citizens.

 How we do it

 One of the premises of our business model is to use technology to overcome the barriers that hinder financial inclusion of either entrepreneurs or consumers in the countries where we operate.
 Based on the principle that digital transformation involves simplification, we have developed financial products and payment solutions for people who do not have a bank account because they do not meet the traditional banking system’s requirements.

-We offer digital accounts and payment methods that allow easy access to both basic financial transactions, and savings and credit solutions.
-In addition, these developments enable people to stabilize or increase their income to become more resilient to the ups and downs of the economy, improving their quality of life.
+We have been doing this through Mercado Pago, which offers digital accounts and payment methods that make it easier to access basic financial transactions, as well as investment and credit solutions.
+This allows more people and businesses to manage their finances and operate in the formal economy, making them more resilient to the ups and downs of the economy and improving their quality of life.

-Seventy-seven percent of respondents believed that they needed more financial training.
-Among those who had a digital wallet, no matter the type, 60% said they wanted to learn more about savings and investments.
-The results confirmed that people want to learn how to take full advantage of the available tools once inside the fintech world.
+Of those surveyed, 77% felt they needed more financial education.
+Among digital wallet users, 60% said they wanted to learn more about saving and investing.
+The results confirmed that once included, these people want to learn how to make the most of the tools they have acquired.